-The Poorvu Center for Teaching and Learning offers several tutoring programs for students in science and QR courses (including QR courses in the social sciences, such as economics).
+The Poorvu Center for Teaching and Learning offers several additional tutoring programs for students in science and QR courses (including QR courses in the social sciences, such as economics).

-The Residential College Math and Science Tutoring program offers tutoring in all areas of math and science at scheduled times in the residential colleges and several other locations.
+The Residential College Math and Science Tutoring program offers tutoring in all areas of math and science at scheduled times in the residential colleges and at the Poorvu Center.
 Tutoring is available to any Yale College student on a walk-in basis.
 Areas of expertise and office hours for tutors are available on the website for the Poorvu Center for Teaching and Learning.

 Any faculty or staff members with questions may contact the coordinator of STEM tutoring, Kailasnath Purushothaman.

 The Writing Center is also home to the Yale College Writing Partners, who offer drop-in help with writing at the Poorvu Center in Sterling Memorial Library.
 Writing Partners also offer online writing support on select evenings and weekends.
 Writing Partners are Yale College or graduate school students selected both for their writing skills and for their ability to talk about writing.
 They can give feedback at any point in the writing process, from brainstorming to final revision.

 Writing tutors and partners help all students, including English language learners, with a variety of topics or concerns surrounding writing, but they do not provide full editing or rewriting services.
 Their goal is to help students learn something about writing; the focus is more on the writer than on the particular paper being revised.
 Instructors who believe that a student’s work would benefit from additional help with writing should suggest that the student make an appointment with a Residential College Writing Tutor or work regularly with a writing partner; no referral from an instructor or a dean is required.
 Students who are interested in attending weekly meetings with the same writing partner throughout the semester can email Assistant Director Paula Rawlins to request a Weekly Writing Partner.